-ICAN dogs in training come from three sources
+ICAN dogs in training come from two sources

 • ICAN’s purpose bred breeding program